dmnddvrd/portfolio/README.md

 # portfolio
-A portfolio created with Bootstrap and a few Javascript libraries.
+A portfolio created with Bootstrap and several Javascript libraries.